NAPCI – 2015 Annual Public Report

 In the early years of using angioplasty it was used mainly for patients with stable angina.
 However, over the last 20 years it has been used more and more to treat patients with acute coronary syndromes, and especially for patients with heart attacks.

-The background for this audit has been described in the main aggregate audit report, to which you can return with this link (link to main report).
+The background for this audit has been described in the main aggregate audit report, to which you can return with this link.
 A more detailed analysis of the PCI audit data is available in two forms:

 This is a pdf document of slides which contains detailed information about the structure of PCI provision in the UK, and about the appropriateness, process and outcomes from PCI.
 The current analysis and the analyses of previous year’s data are available for download from the British Cardiovascular Intervention Society web site at this address: